 Beach-ready by day but jazz it up after-dark.

 The bar is in a corner of the restaurant with sunset-facing sofas.
 There’s an extensive cocktail menu, but be sure to try one of the especially delicious ones made using fresh juice and coconut water.
+If it's wine you're after, Grotto 12 has a well-loved list of local wines and often hosts private tastings for the oenophiles.

 Casa Chameleon Las Catalinas is on the north-western Pacific coast of Costa Rica, a four-hour drive from the capital, San José.